Yossi/outline-tg-bot/README.md

 `virtualenv -p python3.6 venv`

 Install requirements with pip
-`pip3 install -r requirements.txt` (on just pip if you are in a venv)
+`pip3 install -r requirements.txt` (or just pip if you are in a venv)

 Talk to @botfather and get an api key.
 Open secrets.py.example and add the api key in the right place.
 Also add your tg user id to list of admins.